trtswitch/trtswitch.github.io/members.md

       <a href="https://www.linkedin.com/in/hongwei-wang/" target="_blank" style="text-decoration: none; color: #2c3e50;">Hongwei Wang</a>
     </h3>
     <p style="margin-bottom: 1.5rem; line-height: 1.6;">
-      Hongwei Wang is a biostatistician with expertise in clinical trials and statistical methodology.
+      Dr. Hongwei Wang is currently a Sr. Research Fellow and Immunology TA Head at Medical Affairs & Health Technology Assessment Statistics of AbbVie.
+Prior to that, he worked at Sanofi and Merck with increasing responsibilities.
+Hongwei received his PhD in Statistics from Rutgers University and actively published in real-world evidence, network meta-analysis, advanced analytics and their application to different stages of drug development.
     </p>
     <p style="margin: 0;">
-      <strong>Email:</strong> <a href="mailto:hongwei.wang@company.com">hongwei.wang@company.com</a>
+      <strong>Email:</strong> <a href="mailto:hongwei.wang@abbvie.com">hongwei.wang@abbvie.com</a>
     </p>
   </div>
 </div>